-Tap the bottom of each egg on a hard surface and turn the eggs on its side and roll it to loosen the shell and membrane.
+Tap the bottom of each egg on a hard surface, and gently roll the eggs on their sides to loosen the shells and membranes.
 Carefully peel each egg and discard the shells.
-Peeling the eggs under cold running water is another helpful trick for peeling eggs.

 Step 4: Slice the eggs and scoop out the yolks

-Use a sharp knife to slice each egg in half, lengthwise.
+Use a sharp knife or an egg slicer to slice each egg in half, lengthwise.
 Arrange the eggs on a platter or serving plate.

-Use 1 finger or thumb to push the yolks out of the center of the eggs or use a small spoon.
-I prefer to use my fingers for this step because the yolks are very easy to push out and using your finger is more gentle on the eggs.
-Place the yolks in a medium-sized bowl.
+Use 1 finger or your thumb to push the yolks out of the center of the eggs or use a small spoon.
+I prefer to use my fingers for this step because it’s a gentler method.
+Place the yolks in a small or medium-sized bowl.

 Step 5: Mash the yolks and prepare the filling

-Mash the egg yolks with a fork, then add the mayonnaise, dijon mustard, a very small pinch of paprika, and black pepper to the bowl.
+Place the egg yolks in a bowl, then add the miracle whip, dijon mustard, paprika, kosher salt and black pepper to the bowl.
 Mix until a smooth and creamy paste forms.
-Adjust the seasoning to your personal taste.
-If you’d like to add a small pinch of kosher salt to the mixture you can, but I rarely do.
+Taste and add more seasoning if needed.

 Step 5: Pipe the filling into the eggs

 Transfer the yolk mixture into a large piping bag (or you can use a ziploc bag with the tip cut off).
 Pipe the filling into the cavity of each egg.
 Have fun with this step!
 You do not need a fancy metal tip for your eggs to look nice, but if you have one feel free to experiment with different shapes!
-A star tip is a popular choice, but I prefer the simplicity of a round tip.
+I usually use a star or round tip.